chaitan94/dtmfgenerator/README.md

 Mobile and computer must be connected to the same network.
 Doesn't use internet, works locally.

+###Version 1.1
+* Support 4.0.4
+* Supports all 16 tones
+* Supports Mapping keys to all 16 tones
+* Clearer responses to invalid requests

 ###Requirements
-* 4.1 or more Android Mobile
+* 4.0.4 or more Android Mobile
 * A laptop with a modern browser installed (Recommended: Chrome)
 * Wifi connection
 * Internet is not required